Infinite volume Gibbs states and metastates of the random field mean-field spherical model: Main results

 \item If $\delta = 1$, it follows that

 \item If $\delta \in (1, \infty)$, it follows that

 \end{enumerate} \end{theorem}

-This result improves on \cref{main_result1} for the mixed state parameter range.
+This result improves on \Cref{main_result1} for the mixed state parameter range.
 In particular, this result shows that when the external field is strongly varying, one can construct any IVGS by a specific choice of the rate of convergence of the sample mean and sample standard deviation.
+Later on in this paper, in \Cref{main_result3} and \Cref{aw_conv1}, we will give concrete probabilistic examples which apply \Cref{conv_class} for $\delta= \frac{1}{2}$ and $\delta = 1$ for some $\gamma$.
+However, we were unable to find a general way to construct deterministic inhomogeneous external fields which would realize the other possible asymptotic rates presented in \Cref{conv_class}.
+In general, this problem concerns the simultaneous control of the Cesàro sums of the sequences $\{ h_i \}_{i \in \mathbb{N}}$ and $\{ h_i^2 \}_{i \in \mathbb{N}}$, which seems difficult.
+A result in this direction for the RFCW model is the so-called generalized quasi-average method utilized in \cite{Matos1992}, but this method, from our perspective, involves a perturbed external field rather than a fixed external field.